-During 2000, the Company's non-employee directors received cash compensation in the amount of \$3,750 per quarter for service on the Company's Board of Directors.
+During 2001, the Company's non-employee directors received cash compensation in the amount of \$3,750 per quarter for service on the Company's Board of Directors.
 All directors may be reimbursed for certain expenses incurred for meetings of the Board of Directors which they attended.

 The Company adopted a Stock Option Plan for Directors in May 1995.
-Under the Directors' Plan, continuing directors receive an option grant covering 5,000 shares upon re-election at the Company's Annual Meeting of Stockholders.
-In addition to option grants under the Director Plan, in December 2000, each of the Company's directors received an option grant covering 50,000 shares under the Company's 1991 Incentive Stock Option, Nonqualified Stock Option and Restricted Stock Plan.
+Under the Directors' Plan until its expiration in May 2000, continuing directors received an option grant covering 5,000 shares upon re-election at the Company's Annual Meeting of Stockholders.
+In addition, the Company's directors received an option grant in December 2001 covering 50,000 shares under the Company's 1991 Incentive Stock Option, Nonqualified Stock Option and Restricted Stock Plan.
 The exercise price of option grants to directors is equal to the fair market value of the Company's Common Stock at the time of grant and generally the options are fully vested upon grant.